Snapchat/KeyDB-docs/docs/keydbcli.md

 The slave mode of the CLI is an advanced feature useful for keydb developers and for debugging operations.
-It allows to inspect what a master sends to its slaves in the replication stream in order to propagate the writes to its replicas.
+It allows to inspect what a master sends to its replica in the replication stream in order to propagate the writes to its replicas.
 The option name is simply `--slave`.
 This is how it works: